-What is a design system
+What is a design system?

-A design system is a set of outputs from various design disciplines that are needed for consistent and sustainable creation and it constantly evolves with the product, tools, and technologies used.
+A design system is a set of outputs from various design areas that are needed for consistent and sustainable creation.
+It constantly evolves with the product, tools, and technologies used.
 Their nature is that they embed design building blocks into teams and workflows to create consistent user experiences.

 It is therefore the embodiment of a system of concepts with a clear structure and meaning, which are in one place and are mostly driven by the whole team.